International Mathematical Olympiad selection process: Czech Republic

 After successfully completing the school and regional rounds, roughly 50 best participants are invited to the national round, where 10 best students are selected to participate in a week-long selection campus.
 Each day they solve a set of 3-4 problems, taken mainly from the past national olympiads of various countries.
 On the last day they have to find the answers (this time in form of a number) to rather large set of shorter problems under significant time-pressure.
 After that the team is selected and before the actual IMO, it competes in traditional Czech-Slovak-Polish Mathematical Contest where the participants can practise their skill under almost identical conditions to IMO.

 Denmark

 In Denmark a national contest open to all high school students is held every year called "Georg Mohr-Konkurrencen" (the Georg Mohr Contest) named after a Danish mathematician.
-The top 20 of this contest are then invited to another contest where the final team is selected.
+The top scorers are invited to the winner seminar test.
+The top 20 students are invited to the NMC.
+After this a preliminary team is chosen for the IMO-TST.

 France

 The Association Animath, and more precisely the Olympiade Française de Mathématiques prepares and selects the French IMO team.
-Students who succeed at a preselection test can get from Animath a year-long training, after which the team is selected by an IMO-like test.
+Students who succeed at a preselection test can get from Animath a year-long training.
+The team is selected based on the results of numerous IMO type tests throughout the year.